• Skip to primary navigation

 Knit-Look Poncho with Tassels

-A simple combination of extended half double crochet and slip stitches make for a knit-looking “braided” texture in this poncho pattern for women or men.
+A simple combination of extended half double crochet and slip stitches make for a knit-looking “braided” texture in this poncho pattern for ladies or men.
 Includes video tutorial.

 Get the Pattern